The 6 Best Ways to Promote Your Music (2022)

 It's also a huge undertaking.
 We want to be on your team.

-So, we poured through the data and statistics to learn the best strategies for self-promotion.
-In doing so, we've made an easy to follow list of the 6 best ways to promote your music right now.
+So, we poured through the data and statistics to learn 2022's best strategies for self-promotion.
+In doing so, we've made an easy-to-follow list of the 6 best ways to promote your music right now.

 Let's get to it.